atmtools/typhon/doc/developer.rst

 --------------------------

-When you add a new function or class, you also have to add its name the corresponing rst file in the doc/ folder.
+When you add a new function or class, you also have to add its name the corresponding rst file in the doc/ folder.

 Common module names
 -------------------